zipaJopa/windmill-codebase-example/README.md

 Docs: https://www.windmill.dev/docs/core_concepts/codebases_and_bundles

 To reproduce:
-- Create folder codebase with the whole codebase
+- Create folder src with the whole codebase.
-- Create a folder with your Windmill workspace (can be done with Windmill CLI `wmill sync pull`)
+- Create a folder with your Windmill workspace (can be done with Windmill CLI `wmill sync pull`).
-- In Windmill folder, set codebase config and relative path in `wmill.yaml`
+- In Windmill folder, set codebase config and relative path in `wmill.yaml`.
+- In Windmill folder, create a new script and its .yaml and .lock (manually or with `wmill script bootstrap`) and use imports to the codebase (`import { test } from "../../../src/index.ts";`).
 - In repo, install dependencies, node_modules and package.json with:

 ```bash